cjteeter/cjteeter.github.io/_posts/2018-11-27-baseball-inactivity-2018-strikeouts-hits-followup.md

 	</tr>
 </table>

-This sort of inactivity is an issue, not necessarily for people like me, but for the average fan and/or young person just coming to the game.
-I totally see how the game seems boring.
+This level of inactivity is an issue, not necessarily for people like me, but for the average fan and/or young person just coming to the game.
+I see how the game seems boring.
 Having the ball in play more often, with fielders chasing it, runners advancing on the bases, and runs being scored will be better for the game's entertainment value.
-As an example, look at this:
+As an example (of most of those things), look at this:

 <div align = 'center'><iframe src="https://streamable.com/m/2516847683" width="560" height="315" frameborder="0" allowfullscreen></iframe></div>